Greatest Literature banner

 Noir in black and white

-Nordic noir had been around a while before the The Girl with the Dragon Tattoo and its sequels made it a worldwide fad.
-For at least a decade earlier, great Scandinavian crime writers, like Henning Mankell, had been winning acclaim for their gruesome mysteries investigated by flawed human beings tangling with society's darkest forces.
+Nordic noir had been around before the The Girl with the Dragon Tattoo and its sequels made it a worldwide fad.
+For at least a decade earlier, Scandinavian crime writers, like Henning Mankell, had been winning acclaim for their gruesome mysteries investigated by flawed human beings tangling with society's darkest forces.

 The books are a callback to the crime fiction of the 1930s and 1940s in other ways too.
 Stripped down, just-the-facts writing.
 Minimal internal musing.
 Telling the story through blunt conversation in a series of sharp scenes.
 Flashes of action—swift and brutal.